pointslocal/admin-docs/docs/widgets.md

 ```

 #### Templating language
 > Gameplan widgets allow injection of HTML templates that utilize a very basic templating language with some minor logic rules.
+Since the API calls return JSON objects, you can use the templating language of your choice.

 ##### Variables
 > Variables are expressed simply as {{name}}.
 So if the widget returns a variable named **school_name**, it will be rendered anywhere {{school_name}} is in the template.